“Illness and death do not happen because medicine fails, they happen because it is the natural progression of life.”

-Veterinary Hospice is a family-centered service dedicated to maintaining comfort and quality of life for the terminally ill or geriatric pet until natural death occurs or the family elects peaceful euthanasia.
+Veterinary Hospice is a family-centered, medically supervised, and team-oriented service dedicated to maintaining comfort and quality of life for the terminally ill or geriatric pet until natural death occurs or the family elects euthanasia.

-Hospice care revolves around the client-patient-doctor relationship.
+Hospice care revolves around the client-patient-doctor relationship, adding interdisciplinary supplemental services to support the family in any way possible.
 Education about your pet’s medical condition is the most important aspect of hospice care, and it’s what Lap of Love veterinarians spend the most time on.
 We have informational sheets on many common diseases our companion animals suffer from located in the Education section of the website.

 You need to know what to expect in those last few weeks, days, and hours in order to make the best decision for you, your pet, and your family.
 Although we cannot know for sure, we use our medical knowledge to help you make those decisions.
 We assist you in implementing a plan that will meet your pet’s needs and respect your family’s wishes.

-Veterinary hospice care usually includes, but is not limited to:
+Veterinary hospice care may include, but is not limited to: